-The India team integrated the Uber app with Autocab’s marketplace with the help of third-party application programming interfaces (APIs) developed for local cabs, the company said in a statement.
+The company said in a statement that the India team integrated the Uber app with Autocab’s marketplace with the help of third-party application programming interfaces (APIs) developed for local cabs.

 “Offering riders a chance to book cabs through the Uber app even in cities where we aren’t present goes to show the ease of use that comes with the platform,” said Manish Bharani, Engineering Manager, Rides Engineering at Uber.